Accounting Conservation Framework

 Step 3: By proportional participation, class $i$ receives share $w_i / W$ of the remainder: $$ D_i = (\delta - \Pi) \frac{w_i}{W} $$

 Formula (4.4) is universal across domains.
 In physics, it governs current splitting in parallel resistors ($w_i = 1/R_i$ are conductances).
 In chemistry, it governs branching reactions ($w_i = k_i$ are rate constants).
 In queuing theory, it governs load distribution ($w_i$ are server capacities).
 In competing risks survival analysis, it governs cause-specific hazards ($w_i = \lambda_i$).
-The structure—priority first, then proportional split—is conserved across all systems with finite resources and multiple claims.
+The structure—priority first, then proportional split—is conserved across all systems with finite resources and multiple competing claims.
+This universality reflects the underlying conservation principle: total outflow must equal total inflow, and proportional allocation preserves this balance while respecting priority constraints.

 4.5 Formal Proofs of Core Theorems